RamseyInHouse/scut/README.md

 1. The pattern is non-intuitive.
 2. The pattern deserves a shorthand.
 3. The pattern involves some important best practices.
-4. The pattern is extremeley common and (at least) a little annoying.
+4. The pattern is extremely common and (at least) a little annoying.

 The utility's goal is to fix those problems in a way that **maximizies reusability**.
 Here are some principles to keep in mind to maximize that reusability: